 On February 16, 2019, a resolution was passed by the vast majority of members of the Israel Psychoanalytic Society to fix a plaque on the entrance to the house engraved with the words: This House was built by Dimitri Hanna.

-In August 2019’ the sign was erased by spray paint.
+In August 2019, the sign was erased by spray paint.
 A file was opened at the locale police station.
 The illusion of erasure continues.

 Conclusion: Exiting the Labyrinth

-Deep inside the spheres of the Israeli, and perhaps also Jewish, ethos, there is this saying: Don’t wash your dirty laundry in public.
+Deep inside the spheres of the Israeli, and perhaps also Jewish, ethos, there is this saying: Do not wash your dirty laundry in public.
 The kibbutzim were frontrunners in adopting the culture of concealment.
 But what happens to laundry that cannot be cleaned?
 What happens to laundry soiled by traumatic stains?
 Will we hide it in the bottom of the closet?
 Will we wear it as if it is snow-white clean?

 The interaction between architecture and psychoanalysis propagates many challenges related to different languages, methods of inquiry, and the difference between the concrete house/home (in its double meaning) and the symbolic home.
 However, as we attempted to demonstrate in this paper, the traumatic space is one that is not only a potential space for common research, but is also necessary for our understanding of the dynamics of trauma and its physical manifestations as illustrated in the sad stories of the kibbutz dining halls, Manshiya, Wadi Salib, and Talbiya.